-A prophecy given noted: In the last days shall come deceiving spirits that shall turn many of My anointed ones away.
+A prophecy given in a Camp Meeting: In the last days shall come deceiving spirits that shall turn many of My anointed ones away.
 Many shall fall through divers (various) lusts and because of sin abounding.
 But if you seek Me diligently, I will put My spirit within you.
 When one shall turn to the right hand or to the left you shall not turn with them, but keep your eyes wholly on the Lord.

 God's Word continually enlightens one to what is to be avoided; to be aware of the devices of the enemy (a deceptive spirit) that would lead one astray from adherence to the Word of God.
-Scripture speaks of those who need to recover (come to their senses) out of the snare of the devil, who are taken captive by him at (to do) his will (2 Timothy 3:26).
+Apostle Paul spoke of those who need to recover (come to their senses) out of the snare of the devil, who are taken captive by him at (to do) his will (2 Timothy 2:26).
 The enemy of one's soul (the devil) knows the right bait to allure one into his kingdom; away from the influence of God's Word.

-Once I seen a butterfly that had been caught in the snare of a spider's web.
-I leaned over and freed it from its entrapment, for the spider had yet began its work, and it flew up "freed" from its entrapment.
-It was a beautiful sight to behold, and that is what God wants to see in His people, freed from the temptations that so readily ensnare them in our modern day culture.
+I saw a butterfly that had been caught in the snare of a spider's web.
+I freed it from its entrapment, for the spider had not yet began its work, and it flew away "freed!"
+It was a beautiful sight to behold, and that is what God wants to see in His people, freed from the temptations that so readily ensnare them in a modern day culture.

 The ugliness of what the spider was going to do to such a beautiful butterfly was undone by a moment of kindness and such is the beauty of salvation that frees one from the ugliness of a sinful life into the beauty of holiness.
-Scripture reveals: Being made free from sin, we become servants to God, having our fruit unto holiness; and the end everlasting life (Romans 6:22).
+Apostle Paul wrote: Being made free from sin, we become servants (committed) to God, having our fruit unto holiness; and the end everlasting life (Romans 6:22).

 A deceptive spirit was pointed out by Apostle Paul: Beware lest any man spoil you (take you captive) through vain (empty) deceit, after (according to) the traditions of men, after the rudiments (basic principles) of the world, and not after (according to) Christ (Colossians 2:8).

-Put off concerning the former conversation (conduct) of the man, which is corrupt according to deceitful lusts (a deceptive spirit).
+Put off concerning the former conversation (conduct) of the old man, which is corrupt according to deceitful lusts (a deceptive spirit).
 And be renewed in the spirit of your mind.
 And that you put on the new man which after God is created in righteousness and true holiness (Ephesians 4:22-24).
-Paul encouraged one to embrace the new man, assuming a new nature (character) and conduct (life) at the moment of conversion.
+Apostle Paul encouraged, at the moment of conversion, to put on the new man; a new nature (character) and conduct (life) in Christ!

-In 1978 I put off the pre-conversion life of sin, by accepting Jesus Christ as my Lord and Savior; was then renewed in mind and spirit towards a godly life in Christ, instead of the old man of sin that had previously dominated by life.
+In 1978 I put off the pre-conversion life of sin, by accepting Jesus Christ as Lord and Savior; was renewed in mind and spirit towards a godly life in Christ, instead of the old man of sin that had previously dominated my life!